Past-life memories are memories that a reincarnated character gains from previous incarnations of their soul.

 - Sailor Moon gains memories of her previous life as Princess Serenity, and all the Senshi gain their memories of their lives during the Silver Millenum.
 The completeness of these memories depends on the individual senshi and the version of the series.

 - Eclair from Kiddy Grade starts to remember her past lives after a few dodgy missions.
+All the others "reincarnated" characters never lose theirs to begin with.

 - Yu-Gi-Oh!
 GX: Juudai remembered the vow he made in his past life to love only Yubel when he inflicts damage on her through her Duel Monsters avatar.
 It's implied strongly that remembering this vow also restores his love for her.